 Shortly after I posted this someone commented on my Facebook page that their Tubshroom got moldy.
 When they made the comment, mine was still fine but sure enough, in about a month, it did get moldy and I freaked out a bit but knew I could get it clean.

 How To Clean a Tubshroom and Get Rid of the Gunk and Mold

 Even with weekly cleanings during which I would pull the TubShroom out of the drain and clean off the hair, it did inevitably get hideous and sure enough, developed mold.

-When this happened to me, I was tempted to throw it out and replace it with the original strainer but I did like how it worked and the principal of not needing to worry about clogs anymore so I thought I would give cleaning it a try.
+When this happened to me, I was tempted to throw it out and replace it with the original strainer but I did like how it worked and the principal of not needing to worry about clogs anymore so I thought I would give

 These pictures are gross and I don’t like showing them to you, but this is what the Tubshroom looked like with the mold.